Workers' Comp Denied? Here Are Your Next Steps

 There are plenty of other reasons why your workers' comp claim may have been denied.

 Appealing a Workers' Comp Denial

 Now that you know why your claim was denied, you may want to appeal the decision.
 The denial letter should provide a deadline for filing your appeal, which is determined by state law.
 In Maryland, for example, you must file your appeal within 30 days of receiving the letter of denial.
-Before you launch an appeal, though, you may want to meet with your employer (or its insurance carrier) to determine whether the dispute is easily resolved.
+Before you launch an appeal, however, you may want to meet with your employer (or your employer's insurance carrier) to determine whether the dispute could be easily resolved.
 It could be a clerical error or a simple misunderstanding.

-If you still want to appeal the decision, bear in mind that it can be a complicated legal process best handled by an experienced workers' comp attorney.
-The appeals process varies by state, but often involves a hearing before an administrative law judge, either through the labor department or state workers' compensation board.
-There may be multiple levels of appeal, but check your state's laws for specifics.
+If you still want to appeal the decision, bear in mind that it can be a complicated legal process that would best be handled by an experienced workers' comp attorney.
+The appeals process varies by state, but it often involves a hearing before an administrative law judge.
+This may occur either through the labor department or state workers' compensation board.
+There may be multiple levels of appeal, but it's important to check your state's laws for specifics.

 You will want to bring any documentation, including medical records that address the reason(s) for the denial.
-This could be the results of a second medical examination, a time sheet showing that you were working at the time of the injury, or other evidence.
-If you plan on appealing, though, make sure you fully understand the procedures in your state.
-See the instructions for appealing a decision with the Pennsylvania Workers' Compensation Appeal Board for an example.
+Examples of such documentation could be the results of a second medical examination, a time sheet showing that you were working at the time of the injury, or other evidence.
+If you plan on appealing, however, make sure you fully understand the procedures in your state.

 Was your workers' compensation claim denied?
-You may feel deflated by the denial letter, but don't despair.
+You may feel defeated by the denial letter, but don't despair.
 Your denial may be successfully appealed in many cases, but you'll probably want to work with an experienced legal professional.
-Accepting a denial of benefits can be financially devastating, so you may want to meet with a workers' comp lawyer.
+Accepting a denial of benefits can be financially devastating, so you may want to meet with a qualified workers' comp lawyer near you.

 Contact a qualified workers' compensation attorney to make sure your rights are protected.